My Tryst with Authentic Subzi, Nagori Poori, and Halwa

 Drool and it shall be served on a platter.
-OK I made the last one, or did I ?
+OK, I made the last one, or did I?

 I was talking to my friend cum elder brother jyada Pankaj G and we were conspiring on how to leave our wives and go to Old Delhi for a gastronomic discovery tour.
 But the wives got a whiff of the same and we were reprimanded to not to dare to leave them out of our plans, this from women who are constantly on a diet or exercise regimen, such is the power of food found in lanes of Old Delhi.
-While for most people food in Delhi means Chicken tikka, or Rajma Chawal, they forget that before Punjabification of Delhi after partition, people lived in Delhi and actually ate some really cool food.
+While for most people food in Delhi means Chicken tikka or Rajma Chawal, they forget that before Punjabification of Delhi after partition, people lived in Delhi and actually ate some really cool food.

-Today most of Delhi has migrated to Pizza, along with Butter Chicken and Rajma Chawal but in by-lanes of Old Delhi, the original authentic Delhi foods are still made, served and savored, specially during breakfast time.
-These delicacies you will rarely find outside Old Delhi, may be if you are lucky to attend a wedding in one of the Old Delhi families you may find some of them being served on special counter as ” Dilli Ka Khana” or “Foods of Old Delhi “
+Today most of Delhi has migrated to Pizza, along with Butter Chicken and Rajma Chawal but in by-lanes of Old Delhi, the original authentic Delhi foods are still made, served and savored, especially during breakfast time.
+These delicacies you will rarely find outside Old Delhi may be if you are lucky to attend a wedding in one of the Old Delhi families you may find some of them being served on special counter as ” Dilli Ka Khana” or “Foods of Old Delhi “

-For one reason or another we could not go to Chandni Chowk and the desire to savor aroma of the fresh breakfast rising out of Kadhais of Halwais of Old Delhi kept on getting stronger.
+For one reason or another, we could not go to Chandni Chowk and the desire to savor the aroma of the fresh breakfast rising out of Kadhais of Halwais of Old Delhi kept on getting stronger.
 But God is Great and as Paulo Cohelo said in the Alchemist “When you want something, all the universe conspires in helping you to achieve it” OK, enough of my global gyan from best-selling books, holy or inspiring; let us move forward.

 “How filmy!”
 I told him.